Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

-\paragraph{Representation of the Target Variable as Trend Slope.} To capture not only the absolute values of the \textit{Maintained} score but also its dynamics over time, we derived the slope between consecutive monthly scores for each repository.
-This transformation quantifies the rate of change in maintenance activity, reflecting to what extent a repository’s maintenance state improves, declines, or remains stable between two time steps.
+To capture not only the absolute values of the \textit{Maintained} score but also its dynamics over time, we derived the slope between consecutive monthly scores.
+This transformation quantifies the rate of change, reflecting to what extent a repository’s maintenance state improves, declines, or remains stable between two time steps.
 Consequently, the forecasting models can focus on temporal variations rather than static levels.

 Figure~\ref{fig:Frequency_Heatmap_of_slope_values} shows the frequency distribution of trend slopes between consecutive 30-day averages of the \textit{Maintained} score.
 The values are plotted on a logarithmic scale to account for the skewed data distribution.
 The heatmap reveals that most trend slopes cluster around zero, indicating that these repositories maintain stable activity across months.
-Positive and negative slopes occur less frequently, representing short periods of increasing or decreasing maintenance activity.
-Notably, the trend slopes reach the theoretical extremes of~$-10$ and~10, reflecting that the dataset captures the complete range of possible changes in the \textit{Maintained} score---from rapid declines to strong positive shifts in maintenance activity.
+Positive and negative slopes occur less frequently, representing periods of increasing or decreasing maintenance activity.
+However, the slope values reach close to the extremes of -10 and 10, reflecting that the dataset captures a broad range of possible changes in the \textit{Maintained} score---from rapid declines to strong positive~shifts.